 - Have appropriately filed financial statements that are completed within one year of filing the 990 tax return, if required (including 990-EZ).
 The PA Department of State’s Bureau of Corporations and Charitable Organizations requires organizations with gross annual contributions of $750,000 or more to file audited financial statements.
 For more detailed information about filing requirements go to: http://www.dos.pa.gov/BusinessCharities/Charities/Resources/Pages/Information-for-Charitable-Organizations.aspx

-- Complete and submit a DataArts CDP Funder Report for the Philadelphia Cultural Fund.
-All applicant organizations are required to provide a current CDP Funder Report representing the organization’s operational and program data with their application.
-See About the Required CDP Funder Report below for specific requirements.
+- Complete and submit a SMU|DataArts Philadelphia Cultural Fund (PCF) Funder Report.
+All applicant organizations are required to provide a current PCF Funder Report representing the organization’s operational and program data with their application.
+See About the Required SMU|DataArts Philadelphia Cultural Fund Funder Report in the Application Tools.

 The following are not eligible for Philadelphia Cultural Fund grants:

 - Sole proprietorships or other groups that are neither a 501 (c)(3) corporation or operating under contract with a fiscal sponsor/parent organization that has not been pre-approved by the Philadelphia Cultural Fund.